Adopted Five-Year Maximum Sewer Service Charge Rate Increases for Fiscal Years 2025/26-2029/30

-The Delta Diablo Board of Directors will hold a public hearing on Thursday, June 26, 2025, at 5:30 p.m., in the Board Room at 2500 Pittsburg-Antioch Highway, Antioch, California, to consider adoption of proposed rate increases for wastewater utility services.
-A summary of the proposed rates and associated financial needs and information, and instructions for protesting the rate increases (if desired) are provided below.
-In addition, related fact sheets are available at www.deltadiablo.org.
+The Delta Diablo Board of Directors held a public hearing on Thursday, June 26, 2025 to consider adoption of proposed Sewer Service Charges (SSCs) rate increases for wastewater utility services.
+After the public hearing, the Board of Directors adopted an ordinance establishing SSCs for Fiscal Year 2025/2026 (FY25/26) (July 1, 2025-June 30, 2026) and setting maximum allowable SSC increases for FY26/27 through FY29/30.
+A summary of the adopted rates and associated financial needs and information are provided below.
+In addition, related fact sheets are available below.

 What Services Does Delta Diablo Provide to Customers?